 We have a distinctive approach to education, the Liverpool Curriculum Framework, which focuses on research-connected teaching, active learning, and authentic assessment to ensure our students graduate as digitally fluent and confident global citizens.

 Studying with us means you can tailor your degree to suit you.
 Here's what is available on this course.

 As a student of both Philosophy and Politics, you will be taught in a variety of buildings across campus.
 Both Departments are based in Abercromby Square, and will provide you with support and guidance from your very first day.

-As a student in the School of the Arts, you will be supported to maximise your employability from day one.
 The School has its own placements and employability officer, and you will have the opportunity to undertake a work placement or a year in industry as part of your programme.